infinum/eightshift-docs/docs/guides/blocks-structure-manifest.md

 title: Manifest Structure
 ---

 This file contains all the configuration required for a block to work.
 It's used in WordPress [`registerBlockType`](https://developer.wordpress.org/block-editor/developers/block-api/block-registration/) method to register a block.
-Using manifest.json we are able to provide configuration in JavaScript and Php part of the block in one file.
+Using manifest.json we can provide a configuration in JavaScript and Php part of the block in one file.

 ### Example